 5G has the power to transform the way entertainment is broadcast as well.
 Through our partnership with ITV, we’re exploring the future of broadcasting using seamlessly connected HD cameras, sharing more content over superfast and higher capacity networks, increasing flexibility with wireless technology.

 Together, we produced the world’s first live TV advert powered by 5G.

 Did you see it?
 Here’s the story behind it:

 Nina Bibby, Chief Marketing Officer at O2, said: “5G will transform how customers experience mobile, and we’re really excited by what it can do for live entertainment given it’s always been a huge part of our heritage.
 Whether you are one of 82,000 fans looking to buy a drink at Twickenham or you’re trying to find your friends at The O2, 5G-enabled technology can seamlessly manage these problems.”

 David Jones, Senior-Vice President of IT at AEG – owners of The O2 – said: “I’m excited by the possibilities that 5G offers to enhance the live entertainment experience for the millions of fans who come to see their favourite acts and athletes at The O2 each year.
 In particular, augmented reality and virtual reality technology is bandwidth-intensive, ultra-mobile, and very sensitive to latency, and 5G has been designed to address those requirements from the ground up.”

 Exciting as the possibilities for 5G are for live entertainment, these are just applications for a single sector.
 What will 5G mean for your business and the sector that you serve?
 As 5G evolves, it will bring new capabilities, new business models, and more efficient ways of working to businesses of all sizes, in every sector.

-So to see what’s possible and understand what 5G is already delivering today, our free 5G ebook and white paper will help you.
+So to see what’s possible and understand what 5G and Augmented Reality are already delivering today, our free 5G ebook and white paper will help you.